-The café and bar is completely plant-based, zero-waste and sources produce from local individuals and businesses in and around East London.
+The café and bar are completely plant-based, zero-waste, and sources produce from local individuals and businesses in and around East London.

 So when you order a cappuccino, your dog can have a luxury puppuccino by your side.
 Dogs can order non-alcoholic ‘pup-tails’ from the menu, such as ‘Sex on the Bitch’ and ‘Howlapaw Sling’, all of which are derived from natural juices and come served on edible coasters.

 Some nights see ‘doggy discos’ and birthday parties, where furry guests are treated to LED collars, disco lights, and tires filled with treats and balls.